 The Board determines the compensation payable to the directors of the Corporation and reviews such compensation periodically throughout the year.
-For their role as directors of the Corporation, each director of the Corporation who is not a Named Executive Officer (as defined herein) may, from time to time, be awarded stock options under the provisions of the Stock Option Plan.
+For their role as directors of the Corporation, each director of the Corporation who is not a Named Executive Officer (as defined herein) may be paid annual director fees, in cash, and may, from time to time, be awarded stock options under the provisions of the Stock Option Plan and/or restricted share units ("RSUs") or deferred share units ("DSUs") under the provisions of the Corporation's restricted share unit and deferred unit plan.
 There are no other arrangements under which the directors of the Corporation who are not Named Executive Officers were compensated by the Corporation or its subsidiaries during the most recently completed financial year end for their services in their capacity as directors of the Corporation.